PrismarineJS/flying-squid/doc/contribute.md

 }
 ```

+## Logs and event

+In order to keep logging independent from the rest of the server and to let people react in other ways than logging,
+server and player events should be emitting and the logging should only take place in response to these events
+in log.js of playerPlugins or serverPlugins.

 ## Creating external plugins

 Create a new repo, which will be published to npm when ready to be used.